LouiValley/System-Design-in-Computational-Thinking-2018-Spring/Work_File/chapters/Chapter 3.md

 ## Next chapter

 As we already have memory and ALU, the thrilling time is just in front of us.
-In the next chapter we will combine everything together to form a completed computer!  Σ(⊙▽⊙"a.
+In the next chapter we will combine everything together to form a completed computer!